-Kari gave him a sad look.
-"You don't want to go through it again by writing about it..." she concluded.
+Kari gave him a knowing look.
+"You don't want to go through it again by writing about it," she concluded.

 He nodded slowly.

-"I can understand that..." she replied, standing up, taking the spot next to him and putting her hand gently on his shoulder, "but isn't pretending that nothing bad happened hurtful to his memory?"
+"I understand..." she replied, standing up, walking next to him and putting her hand gently on his shoulder, "but isn't pretending it didn't happen hurtful to his memory?"

 The words made TK pause.
 He looked at her thoughtfully.